 Foreign employees can work in Myanmar as long as they hold a valid business visa.
 In accordance with the Registration of Foreigners Act (1940) and the Registration of Foreigners Rules (1948), foreign nationals wishing to remain in Myanmar for more than 90 days must also apply for a foreign national's registration certificate.
 However, this requirement is not always strictly adhered to in practice.
-Foreign national employees working with entities registered with the Myanmar Investment Commission are also required to apply for a stay permit.
-Other foreign national employees can apply for a stay permit at their own discretion.
+Foreign national employees working with entities registered with the Myanmar Investment Commission (MIC) are also required to apply for a stay permit and work permit with the One Stop Service Section of the MIC.
+Other foreign national employees can apply for a stay permit and visa renewal through the collaboration of the Directorate of Investment and Company Administration (DICA) with the respective ministries.